What are Harmful Algal Blooms (HABs)?

-Algae are microscopic organisms that can be found in coastal waters.
+Algae are microscopic organisms that can be found in coastal and fresh waters.
 They are major producers of oxygen and food for many of the animals that live in these waters.
-When environmental conditions are favorable for their development, these cells may multiply rapidly and form high numbers of cells; this is called an algal bloom.
-A bloom often results in a color change in the water.
-Algal blooms can be any color, but the most common ones are red or brown.
-These blooms are referred to as red or brown tides.
-Most algal blooms are not harmful but some do affect fish and humans, as well as other animals like birds and marine mammals.
+When environmental conditions are favorable for their development, these cells may multiply rapidly ; this is called an algal bloom.
+A bloom often results in a change of water color.
+Algal blooms in coastal waters are usually red or brown, while in freshwater they tend to be green, blue-green, and less commonly red.
+Most algal blooms are not harmful but some may affect fish and humans, as well as other animals like birds and marine mammals.
 These are known as Harmful Algal Blooms (HABs).
 Definitions of a HAB may vary.
 The Task Force priorities the protection of human health during HAB events.

 U.S. EPA – Nutrient Pollution